magomimmo/modern-cljs/doc/tutorial-18.md

 via the `lein repl` task.

-As pointed out by [Ian Eslick][9] in his very useful [tutorial][10] on setting up a Clojure debugging environment.
+As pointed out by [Ian Eslick][9] in his very useful [tutorial][10] on setting up a Clojure debugging environment,

 > nREPL is a tooling framework for allowing editors (clients) to
-> connect to a running Clojure instances (servers) to utilize
+> connect to running Clojure instances (servers) to utilize
 > information in the environment to navigate code, complete symbols,
 > and dynamically evaluate code...It also defines a middleware
 > framework to add functionality on top of the basic definitions of